 Special import reliefs

-You should be aware that there are further types of relief that can be claimed for certain types of goods or goods that are used in certain ways.
+There are further reliefs that can be claimed for certain types of goods, or goods that are used in certain ways.

-- you can import goods for charities, goods for exhibitions, and low-value samples, free of duty - read more on importing samples in Notice 367.
+- can import goods for charities, goods for exhibitions, and low-value samples, free of duty

-- you may be able to import scientific goods to be used in tests free of duty and VAT - read more on importing goods for tests in Notice 374.
+- may be able to import scientific goods to be used in tests free of duty and VAT - see Notice 374

 These reliefs are part of the Community System of Duty Reliefs (CSDR).
-Typically, these reliefs apply to imports that serve a social purpose, such as imports of goods for people with disabilities or museum exhibits.
+These usually apply to imports that serve a social purpose, such as imports of goods for people with disabilities, or museum exhibits.

 If you import goods to process into a product that carries a lower rate of import duty than the imported goods, you can apply for processing under customs control (PCC) and pay duty on the lower rate applicable to the processed goods.
-However, the duty and import VAT due must be calculated on the higher value of the processed products.
-Read more on PCC in Notice 237.
+The duty and import VAT due must be calculated on the higher value of the processed products.
+Read more on processing under customs control in Notice 237.

-The special relief from import duty for imports of spare parts for civil aircraft ceases on 31 December 2009.
-From 1 January 2010, these goods will come under the regular customs warehousing procedure, which allows suspension of payment of import duties and/or import VAT when non-Community goods are stored within premises or under an inventory system authorised as a customs warehouse.
+Special relief from import duty for imports of spare parts for civil aircraft ceased on 31 December 2009.
+From 1 January 2010, these goods came under the regular customs warehousing procedure.
+This allows suspension of payment of import duties and/or import VAT when non-Community goods are stored within premises or under an inventory system authorised as a customs warehouse.
 If excise duty is applicable, it too is suspended while non-Community goods are under the customs warehousing procedure.

 Reclaiming taxes on rejected imports

-If you have received a faulty delivery, you will probably need to reject the goods you have been sent.
+If you’ve received a faulty delivery, you’ll probably need to reject the goods you’ve been sent.
 You can usually do this if the goods are defective or were damaged before clearing customs.
-You can also reject goods that are not in accordance with your purchase contract.
+You can also reject goods that aren’t in accordance with your purchase contract.
 You may not want to pay import VAT or duty, or you might want to reclaim any VAT or duty you have already paid.

 You must notify HMRC in advance, and then dispose of the goods.
-Claims must be made within a year of the duty becoming due.
-You can do this by exporting them outside the EU, for example by returning them to your supplier, or destroying them.
+Claims have to be made within a year of the duty becoming due.
+You can dispose of the goods by exporting them outside the EU, for example by returning them to your supplier, or destroying them.

 Read about rejected imports in Notice 266.

-Contact HMRC’s Imports and exports: general enquiries helpline.
+Contact the Imports and exports: general enquiries helpline.